 Blue Origin of Kent, Washington, will collaborate with NASA’s Johnson Space Center in Houston and Goddard to mature a navigation and guidance system for safe and precise landing at a range of locations on the Moon.

-Sierra Nevada Corporation of Sparks, Nevada, will work with NASA on two entry, descent and landing projects.
+Sierra Nevada Corporation of Sparks, Nevada, will work with NASA on two entry, decent and landing projects.
 The company will partner with Langley to capture infrared images of their Dream Chaser spacecraft as it re-enters Earth’s atmosphere traveling faster than the speed of sound.

 For the second collaboration, Sierra Nevada Corporation and Langley will mature a method to recover the upper stage of a rocket using a deployable decelerator.